07 May The Slow Fashion Innovation Program

 - for online participants;

 - for participants who came to us from one of our partners (should send us their private code);

-If you want to apply for the discounts, you should get in contact with us through our e-mail or direct contact with our partners.
+If you want to apply for the discounts, you should get in contact with us through our e-mail firstname.lastname@example.org direct contact with our partners.
 Not cumulative discounts.

-The classes will be recorded in Lisbon, Portugal with the possibility of live participation to participants who can attend in person and will also be available online through our platform.
+Online and in person in Lisbon, with the possibility of live participation to participants who can attend in person and will also be available online through our platform.